Turkey wants political solution in Yemen, but supports Saudi-led operation

 Turkey, which has the second-largest army in the NATO military alliance, has not taken an active role in the Saudi-led operations.
 Cavusoglu said no demands had been made of Ankara beyond political support.

 "What the Houthis are doing in Yemen is unacceptable.
-It's destabilising the country," Cavusoglu said.
+It's destabilizing the country," Cavusoglu said.

 Iran supports the Houthi campaign against Hadi but denies giving them military aid or sending in its own troops.
 Iran summoned Turkey's envoy to complain about Erdogan's comments, although the Turkish president is still expected to visit Tehran next week.